mstandif/Arduineigh/README.md

     - Sorry but you can't.
 Whether the component was soldered on wrong, was faulty from the start, or you connected something you shouldn't have, that component is gone and ain't coming back.
 Remove the damaged part from the board and replace it.
     - Important note: If you smoked one component, it's very possible you killed others too.
 It may be smart to have spares on hand just in case.

+## Frequently Asked Questions

+#### Where can I buy an Arduineigh?
+As of this moment, you can only purchase one at select My Little Pony conventions such as BronyCon and Nightmare Nights Dallas.
+However, they will soon be available online from PhoenixbornTech.

+#### How can I get updates on this and future projects?
+Follow me on twitter (@YMIsticky) and PhoenixbornTech (@Phoenixborntech) to keep up with cool new projects.

+#### I have a cool project idea/request/commission!
+I'd love to hear about it!
+Send me a message on twitter (@YMIsticky) and we can discuss it!